confluentinc/tutorials/reordering-streams/kstreams/README.md

 The `forwardOrderedByEventTime` method does the following:
 1. Iterate over the current contents of the store.
 2. Perform the reverse operation of the `ReorderKeyGenerator` with a `OriginalKeyExtractor` interface and provide the original key
-3. Forward each record to the next downstream operator then delete it.
+3. Forward each record to the next downstream operator, and then delete it.

 It's critical whatever operation you use to extract the key for the sorting, you must be able to reverse the operation, so you can forward records with the original key.
 This is essential because if you do any downstream